Fez, Marrakech, Meknes, Rabat, four imperial capital cities for one Kingdom!

 Fes University Al Quaraouiyine

-Moreover, it takes advantage of its location at the crossroads of trade routes.
+Moreover, Fez takes advantage of its location at the crossroads of trade routes.
 Its population accelerates with the families expelled from Cordoba or Kairouan.

-It loses its status as a capital with the foundation of Morocco and Marrakech by the Almoravids in 1072.
+The city loses its status as a capital with the foundation of Morocco and Marrakech by the Almoravids in 1072 but retrieves it in 1250, with the Merinides.

 The fourteenth and fifteenth centuries saw a restless Morocco, prey to unrest and disorder and, with the decline of the Merinide dynasty then the Spanish, Portuguese and English occupations, the country finds itself divided into several territories.